SimonevanderGraaf/Python.Airbnb-Mallorca-Analysis/README.md

 # Python.Airbnb-Mallorca-Analysis
 The goals for this project were sourcing my own dataset and explore relationships within the data in Python.
-I chose the dataset of Airbnb Mallorca because I live there partly and because the data is of high quality.

 After the initial steps in the exploratory analysis I created the following hypothesis:
 - If the review scores rating is higher, then the review scores of the location are also higher.

+I used the results that I created in Python to build a business case in Tableau.

+I chose the dataset of Airbnb Mallorca because I live there partly and because the data is of high quality.

 # Research Questions
 The questions that are explored in several analysis steps in Python are: